All Episodes

 How'd you deal with that?

-Moving on, in separate interviews with Entertainment Weekly, McCain and Obama discuss their pop culture picks, films that choked them up as kids, and who handles a remote control at their homes.
+In separate interviews with Entertainment Weekly, McCain and Obama discuss their pop culture pics, films that choked them up as kids, and who handles a remote control at their homes.

 The interviews appear in the issue that hits newsstands Friday.

-He says I'm not home a lot, so Michelle is usually willing to give it up.
+He says, I'm not home a lot, so Michelle is usually willing to give it up, said Obama.

 The only time I grab for the remote is when a game is on.